Republicans outpace Democrats in Oklahoma

 Republicans have won all of the presidential races in Oklahoma since 1968.
 All seven of Oklahoma’s Electoral College votes went to former President Donald Trump in 2020.
 President Joe Biden garnered just 32 percent of voter support.

 In this year’s primaries on May 5, 81 percent of Republicans voted for Trump.
 Former UN Ambassador Nikki Haley pulled out of the race in March but still won nearly 16 percent of the vote.
 In the Democratic primary, Joe Biden earned 73 percent of the vote, with contenders such as Marianne Williamson and U.S. Rep. Dean Phillips, D-Minn., taking the rest.
+After Biden dropped out of the race, all 36 Oklahoma delegates cast their votes for Vice President Kamala Harris at the Democratic National Convention in August.

 U.S. HOUSE

 Republicans hold all five of Oklahoma’s U.S. House seats.
-For each of the congressional matchups, GOP candidates have at least twice as much campaign funding as their Democratic rivals.
+For each of the congressional matchups, GOP candidates have at least three times as much campaign funding as their Democratic rivals.
 After a congressional redistricting process in 2022, the 5th District changed from being somewhat competitive to solidly Republican.
 Oklahoma waived the primaries for the 2nd and 5th districts since both parties had only one candidate in the running.

 JUDICIAL ELECTIONS